Language Access Compliance Myths

 • Book ahead of time : as soon as the patient schedules their next appointment, call your LSP to book an interpreter

-• Have a backup option : Train staff on telephonic and video remote interpreting technology and make telephonic and video remote interpreting available to patients in the event that an on-site interpreter is not available
+• Have a backup option : Train staff on telephonic and video remote interpreting technology.
+Make telephonic and video remote interpreting available to patients in the event that an on-site interpreter is not available

 I have to work with a professional interpreter, even if patients ask for a family member or friend to interpret.